-investment management firm manag permiti an auth buildin society compa Treaty or UCI not inc BIPRU TP 1.3R (Revised definitent firm for certain transitional paractivities include designated investigated professional firm, bank, BIP proceety, credit union, energy mark CVC, insurer, media firm, oil mark incoming EEA firm (without a top-up permission), qualifier (without a top-up permission), a requirement that it comply without a investment firms) and which it arposes)), a firm whose estment business, which is not RU investment firm, ELMI , eet participant, friendly eket participant, service p-up permission), incoming UCITS management company ission), whose permission does ith IPRU-INV 3 or IPRU-INV lower tier two capital (1) in ELM) the lower tier two capita accordance with ELM 2.4 (Calcula ands). [deleted] material holding (1) for the purposes of ELM) a holdin 2.4.17R (Material holdings). [dele (2) for the purposes of GENPRU and GENPRU 2.2.209R (Deductions f Material holdings (BIPRU firm or rom tiers one and two: own funds (2) in ELM) the own funds of an EL A with ELM 2.4 (Calculation of initi deleted] participant firm (i) an ELMI in relation to issuing c-m noney. [deleted] participation urposes of ELM , UPRU and GEN and INSPRU as they apply on a cor payment service provider (1) ccept in DISP) (in accordance wit syment Service Regulations) any c ey carry out a payment service : ) an authorised payment instit tution;
+investment management firm (subject to BIPRU TP 1.3R (Revised definition of investment management firm for certain transitional purposes)), a firm whose permitted activities include designated investment business, which is not an authorised professional firm, bank, BIPRU investment firm, ELMI, building society, credit union, energy market participant, friendly society, ICVC, insurer, media firm, oil market participant, service company, incoming EEA firm (without a top-up permission), incoming Treaty firm (without a top-up permission), UCITS management company or UCITS qualifier (without a top-up permission), whose permission does not include a requirement that it comply with IPRU-INV 3 or IPRU-INV 13 (Personal investment firms) and which is within (a), (b) or (c):

+lower tier two capital

+(1) (in ELM) the lower tier two capital of an ELMI calculated in accordance with ELM 2.4 (Calculation of initial capital and own funds). [deleted]

+material holding

+- (1) (for the purposes of ELM) a holding or position set out in ELM 2.4.17R (Material holdings). [deleted] - (2) (for the purposes of GENPRU and BIPRU) has the meaning in GENPRU 2.2.209R (Deductions from tiers one and two: Material holdings (BIPRU firm only)).

+own funds

+(2) (in ELM) the own funds of an ELMI calculated in accordance with ELM 2.4 (Calculation of initial capital and own funds).

+[deleted]

+participant firm

+(i) an ELMI in relation to issuing e-money. [deleted]

+participation

+(for the purposes of ELM, UPRU and GENPRU and for the purposes of BIPRU and INSPRU as they apply on a consolidated basis):

+payment service provider

+- (1) (except in DISP) (in accordance with regulation 2(1) of the Payment Service Regulations) any of the following persons when they carry out a payment service: - (a) an authorised payment institution;

+- (b) a small payment institution;

-- (c) an EEA authorised payment institution; - (d) a full credit institution; - an e-money issuer electronic money issuer; (e) - (2)(in DISP and FEES 5.5) as in (1) but excluding a full credit institution and an e-money firm.
+- (c) an EEA authorised payment institution;

+- (d) a full credit institution;

+- (e) an e-money issuer electronic money issuer;

+(2) (in DISP and FEES 5.5) as in (1) but excluding a full credit institution and an e-money firm.